Maine Water Quality at a Glance

 Rural and Disadvantaged Communities

-• Technical Assistance Programs: Maine’s Drinking Water Program provides enhanced support to help smaller systems navigate complex regulatory requirements, secure funding, and implement necessary treatment technologies.
+• Technical Assistance Programs: Maine’s Drinking Water Program continues to provide enhanced support to help smaller systems navigate complex regulatory requirements, secure funding, and implement necessary treatment upgrades ahead of the 2028–2029 enforcement window.

 Recommendations for Maine Residents